scogswell94/html-lists-lab-london-fe-061118/README.md

 `Spread butter on bread and frying pan`,
 `Place bread in frying pan and fry`,
 `Add cheese on top of bread`,
-`Cover with second slice of bread`, `Turn over andfry for 2 minutes`
+`Cover with second slice of bread`, `Turn over and fry for 2 minutes`

 Write an ordered list that displays these 5 steps correctly.
 Run `learn` to see if you've passed.